fruitsamurai97/API_Scoring/README.md

 - `get_info()`: Serves the `/info` endpoint to provide detailed client information.
 - `get_feature()`: Serves the `/feature` endpoint to provide feature values across the dataset.

-For more detailed information about each function, refer to the comments and docstrings in `routes.py`.

-## Setup and Installation

-(Here you would provide detailed instructions on how to set up and run the application, including installing dependencies via `requirements.txt`, setting up environment variables for the Azure access key, etc.)

-## Testing

-(Describe how to run the tests for the API, possibly with commands and expected outcomes.)

-## Contributions

-(If this is an open project, describe how others can contribute, along with any coding standards or pull request requirements you have.)